 Our focus on progress is ongoing.
 It is our responsibility to look for better ways to protect the health, safety, and fundamental rights of our employees.
 We will continue to work closely with our partners on developing sustainable standards and improving working conditions.
 It’s important that we hold ourselves and our partners to the highest standards outlined in our Vendor Code of Conduct.

 VENDOR CODE OF CONDUCT

 At LJ, our objective is to conduct our business to the highest level of ethical standards and social responsibility.
-Where applicable, we have used the International Labour Organization standards as a guideline to develop our standards.
+Where applicable, we have used the International Labor Organization standards as a guideline to develop our standards.
 Where the ILO is not involved, we have referenced industry regulations and applied local laws as well as LJ's values, judgement and principles.
-It is our intent to develop partnerships with Vendors who are committed to meeting the high standards outlined below.
+It is our intent to develop partnerships with suppliers who are committed to meeting the high standards outlined below.

-Vendors must not use child labor, defined as children under the age of 15 (or younger than the legal compulsory age for completing education).
+Suppliers must not use child labor, defined as children under the age of 15 (or younger than the legal compulsory age for completing education).
 No hazardous work is to be completed by anyone under the age of 18.
-We are conscious of the impact of child labor regulation on the countries of our manufacturers and have developed our standard with the intent of maintaining, if not improving, an adequate living of standard for individuals employed by our Vendors.
+We are conscious of the impact of child labor regulation on the countries of our manufacturers and have developed our standard with the intent of maintaining, if not improving, an adequate living of standard for individuals employed by our suppliers.